Collapsing in polygonal dynamics: A group dynamic in : staircase cross-ratio dynamics

 The polynomial $Q_{n}$ is of degree $2n-4$ and palindromic with respect to $q$, which implies that $1/q$ is also a root.
 So we can suppose $|q|\geq1$.
 Note that if $q=1$, we get back $\lambda=(n-1)^2$ as in the parabolic case.\\

-Let's go back to conjecture \ref{conj:asympt}.
-In the case of periodic motion of the moduli space, any type of Möbius transformation can appear. \begin{enumerate} \item If $|q|\neq0,1$, we get a convergence towards $\infty$ in the future and $0$ in the past (loxodromic transformation, the generic case); \item If $q$ is a root of unity, then the dynamic is periodic (finite order elliptic transformation); \item If $|q|=1$ but is not a root of unity, then the dynamic is recurrent (infinite order elliptic transformation); \item Otherwise, we get a convergence in the past and future towards $\infty$ (parabolic transformation). \end{enumerate} In all of this cases, we can deform the polygons via the scaling symmetry to get families of twisted $n$-gons.
-The generic case is the first, which is coherent with conjectures \ref{conj:asympt} and \ref{conj:collapse_closed}, but the other ones remind us that they won't hold everywhere.
+Let's go back to theorem \ref{thm:asympt_periodic}.
+In the case of periodic motion of the moduli space, any type of Möbius transformation can appear. \begin{enumerate} \item If $|q|\neq1$, we get a convergence towards $\infty$ in the future and $0$ in the past (loxodromic transformation, the generic case); \item if $q\neq 1$ is a root of unity, then the dynamic is periodic (finite order elliptic transformation); \item if $|q|=1$ but is not a root of unity, then the dynamic is recurrent (infinite order elliptic transformation); \item otherwise, we get a convergence in the past and future towards $\infty$ (parabolic transformation). \end{enumerate} In all of this cases, we can deform the polygons via the scaling symmetry to get families of twisted $n$-gons whose vertices also collapse.